-Beneficial (Non-Registered) Shareholders

-If you have already sent your completed voting instruction form to your intermediary and you want to revoke your voting instruction form or want to vote in person at the Meeting, contact your intermediary to determine whether this is possible and the exact procedures to follow.
-Changes to voting must be complete prior to the proxy voting deadline of 11:00 a.m.
-(Eastern Time) on Tuesday, May 2, 2023.
+Beneficial (Non Registered) Shareholders Registered Shareholders If you have already sent your completed voting instruction form to your intermediary and you want to revoke your voting instruction form or want to vote in person at the Meeting, contact your intermediary to determine whether this is possible and the exact procedures to follow.
+Changes to voting must be complete prior to the proxy voting deadline of 1:30 p.m.
+(Eastern Time) on Friday, May 31, 2024 .
+You may revoke your proxy by: completing, signing, and returning a new form of proxy bearing a later date than the form already returned; or delivering a written notice to the Corporate Secretary of the Company, 100 Queens Quay East, Suite 2500, Toronto, Ontario M5E 1Y3.
+The written notice or new form of proxy must be received no later than 1:30 p.m.
+(Eastern Time) on Friday,